segin/ui-test/README.md

-Thank you for your interest in EverQuote.
+This is a web-based ranking system for a darts league.
 ---------------------------------------
-This is a small problem we would like you to solve so that we may better understand your coding ability.

-### Criteria
-We will be looking at your problem-solving ability, code quality, cleanliness, and professionalism.
+Using minimally-outlined html, css, and javascript files, I've created a small web-based darts ranking system.

-### Project
+### Extended Features
-We would like you to create a web-based ranking system for a darts league.
-Minimally-outlined html, css, and javascript files have been provided for you.
+*

 ### Rules
 * After each player takes her/his turn, their name and score is entered into the text input in the format `name, score`.